inveniosoftware/docs-invenio-rdm/docs/operate/customize/audit-logs.md

 ![Administration Panel](./imgs/audit-logs.png)

-## Add new actions and work with other InvenioRDM resources
+## Add new actions

-It is possible to add new actions via entrypoints, [follow the guide on how to to add new actions](/maintenance/internals/audit-logs#how-to-add-new-actions)
+You can extend the functionalities of audit logs by adding new actions.
+Follow [this guide](../../maintenance/internals/audit-logs.md#how-to-add-new-actions) to learn how.